devpin95/MeshGenerator/README.md

 #### Operations

 In this demo, operations are simple image manipulation functions that operate only on the height map after it has been generated.
-Currently, there are only 2 operations: stretch, and Gaussian blur.
+Currently, there are only 2 operations: *stretch*, and *Gaussian blur*.

 ##### Stretch

 <img src="http://dpiner.com/projects/MeshGenerator/images/StretchAnim.gif" width="1000">

 The [stretch operation](https://github.com/devpin95/MeshGenerator/blob/46789be590497e2fc1dbec9d1846dbb29fffc512/Mesh%20Generator/Assets/Scripts/Classes/Mesh%20Operations/Operations/Implementations/MapStretch.cs)
-is a simple remap of heights from their current range to [0, 1] or some new range defined by the user.
+is a simple remap of heights from their current range to `[0, 1` or some new range defined by the user.
 The key to stretching is to keep track of the min and max value.
-For any given map, the min and max may not be 0 and 1 but somewhere in between.
-To avoid needing an initial loop to find the min and max before stretching, the height map stores it's current min and max as the map is being generated, and during the stretch operation, the new min and max are returned along with the new map.
+For any given map, the min and max may not be 0 and 1, but somewhere in between.
+To avoid needing an initial loop to find the min and max before stretching, the height map stores it's current min and max as the map is being generated.
+During the stretch operation, the new min and max are returned along with the new map.

 Algorithm: